 - The scale in diatonic 3rds (up and down)

-- In diatonic seventh chords (up and down)
+- And finally diatonic seventh chords (up and down)

-Here are simple examples in the key of C:
+Here are simple examples using the C Major Scale:

 Keys to Focus on